 If you think all these props sound interesting and want to know how to give them a shot in Ohio, you’re in the right place.
-This guide will cover the key points to get you started with Super Bowl prop betting.
-Continue reading to get a better understanding of the various bets and how you can start placing your wagers.
+This guide will cover the key points to get you started with Super Bowl prop betting, including an overview of the various bets and how you can start placing your wagers.

 How to bet on Super Bowl props

 To get started at an NFL betting site in Ohio, you can head to one of the online sportsbooks listed on this site and register for an account.
-All the links on this site go directly to legal online sportsbooks so that you can avoid unregulated offshore books.
+All the links on this site go directly to legal online sportsbooks currently operating in Ohio.
 You’ll need to provide some standard information about yourself, and you’ll be able to claim any welcome bonuses the sportsbook offers.
 After that, you can start betting.

 21+ and present in OH.
 Gambling Problem?
 Call 1-800-GAMBLER+